-“Subprime lending” is best defined as the act of offering financing to an individual with poor credit, low income, or limited documentation, who generally wouldn’t qualify for a mortgage at standard market rates.
+“Subprime lending” is best defined as offering financing to an individual with poor credit, low income, or limited documentation, who generally wouldn’t qualify for a mortgage at standard market rates or at all.

-In short, if you present a higher risk of default to the lender, you must pay a higher rate of interest.
+In short, if you present a higher risk of default to the lender, you must pay a higher rate of interest to compensate.
 Unfortunately, this is a bit of a catch-22, seeing that more risky borrowers with even higher interest rates are more likely to default.
 Think about that for a minute.

-Typically, a sub-620 credit score doesn’t just happen, and is usually the result of a collection, charge-off, bankruptcy, or another serious delinquency, such as a short sale or foreclosure.
+Typically, a sub-620 credit score doesn’t just happen, and is usually the result of a collection, charge-off, bankruptcy, or another serious delinquency, such as a late mortgage payment, a short sale or foreclosure.

 Subprime offerings include standard loan programs geared towards borrowers with low credit scores, insufficient income and/or a high debt-to-income ratio that aren’t able to qualify with traditional lenders.